 This post, DIY Graduation Party Cupcake Stand, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.

 Here's what you need to make a Graduation Cap Cupcake Stand:

 - Americana® Acrylics by DecoArt – Lamp Black, Tuscan Red, and Bright Blue

 - Americana DECOR® by DecoArt – Speciality 1″ Angle Paint Brush

-- Joy® Embroidered, self-adhesive letters and numbers – Varsity 3″ Red and White, BHS/2019; Varsity 3″ Blue and White, RVHS/2019 (found at Michael's)
+- Embroidered, self-adhesive letters and numbers – Varsity 3″ Red and White, BHS/2022; Varsity 3″ Blue and White, RVHS/2022 found at Michael's

-- Terra Cotta Pots – Cupcake Stand 10″; 8″; 6″ and 4″ (one each); Cake Plate 10″ (one); Graduation Cap Accents – 4″ (four)
+- Terra Cotta Pots – Cupcake Stand 10″; 8″; 6″ and 4″ (one each); Cake Plate 10″ (one); Graduation Cap Accents – 4″ (four) from the hardware store

 - Wooden Squares – Cupcake Stand 12″; 10″; 8″ and 6″ (one each); Cake Plate 12″ (one); Graduation Cap Accents – 6″ (four) found at Michael's in the artist canvas section

 - Embroidery Floss – red (4 skeins); blue (1 skein); black (2 skeins)

 - Buttons – black 1″ (5); red 1″ (2); blue 1″ (2)